Public Mothers' Milk Bank

 Héma-Québec provides optimal-quality mother’s milk by pasteurizing it, following a rigorous donor selection process and conducting laboratory tests.

-- Donors are tested for syphilis, hepatitis B (HBSAg and anti-HBc) and C (anti-HCV), human immunodeficiency virus (anti-HIV 1/2), human T-lymphotropic virus I and II (anti-HTLV I/II) and cytomegalovirus (CMV).
+- Donors are tested for syphilis, hepatitis B (HBSAg and anti-HBc) and C (anti-HCV), human immunodeficiency virus (anti-HIV 1/2) and human T-lymphotropic virus I and II (anti-HTLV I/II).
 Nucleic acid testing (NAT) is also performed for hepatitis B and C, and human immunodeficiency virus (HCV/HBV/HIV-1).

 - A sterility test is performed on the milk after pasteurization and before freezing to ensure that the product is free of all microbial contaminants.